theberbie/commit_stats/README.md

 Example:

-`ruby script.rb -w 20` will print commits made in the past 20 days along with daily average
+`ruby script.rb -w 20` will print commits made in the past 20 weeks along with daily average

 `-r` or `--repo` + the name of the owner of the github repository and the actual repository